 - Possibility of up to three years funding with annual application

 - Grant awards up to $10,000

 - Preference given to Programs impacting populations within the United States.
 Programs impacting populations in foreign countries may be considered but would need to be highly innovative

 - In person meeting with Forest Foundation staff in the Greater Boston area is a requirement for funding

-- Written quarterly assessment reports post-funding are required
+- Written biannual assessment reports post-funding are required

 - Compensation grants are encouraged, allowing founder to scale back other work to concentrate on new initiative

 - Initiative is based in New England and New York states